intersective/proposalhub/README.md

 A platform for creating and managing proposals.

 Proposal Hub is a platform for creating and managing proposals.
-It is a web application that allows users to create proposals, send them to clients, and track their progress.
+It is a web application that allows users to create proposals, send them to contacts, and track their progress.

 Key Features:
 - Store all proposals in one place